Toyota Tacoma & Honda Element Now available!

 Removing a catalytic converter does not damage the engine of a vehicle.
-It damages something a lot more valuable, Our planet!
+It damages something a lot more valuable, our air quality!

 Is a Catalytic Converter worth replacing?

-If not replaced, you could fail a smog inspection which could translate into your registration lapsing and potential fines
+In the event, your catalytic converter fails it is worth replacing.
+If not replaced, you could fail a smog inspection which could translate into your registration lapsing and potential fines.

 In other cases where the catalytic converter is very expensive, some vehicle owners would prefer to donate or junk their vehicle and get a new one.